-The primary difference between the Starter plan and the Standard plan is that there are no limitations on the number of transactions you can enter for the Standard plan.
-However, you are limited to 5 invoices/quotes and 20 bank transactions with the Starter plan; for the additional $26/mo (Standard plan), you can process payroll for up to 5 employees.
+The primary difference between the Early plan and the Growing plan is that there are no limitations on the number of transactions you can enter for the Growing plan.
+However, you are limited to 5 invoices/quotes and 20 bank transactions with the Early plan.

-If you’re thinking of upgrading to premium, the question to ask yourself is whether or not you can run your business without the 2 additional features that you get for the Premium price tag: payroll processing for up to 10 employees and the ability to create invoices and receive payments in multiple currencies.
-If you can, then stick with the Standard plan.
-You can always upgrade to the Premium plan if you hire more employees or need to create multi currency transactions.
+If you’re thinking of upgrading to established, the question to ask yourself is whether or not you can run your business without the ability to create invoices and receive payments in multiple currencies.
+If you can, then stick with the Growing plan.
+You can always upgrade to the Established plan later on if you need to create multi currency transactions.

 FreshBooks tiered pricing includes the following: